YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 The detailed steps are given in Appendix A.

-## Alternative syntaxes and translation
+## Alternative syntaxes and translation presentation

 The syntaxes so far have been presented in ways inspired by both the VHDL standard 2019 and the OCaml manual 4.10.